WWGS Strategy

 Programme Outcomes

-• Outcome 1: An increased spread and number of post-primary (secondary) schools accessing quality Global Citizenship Education (GCE)
+• Outcome 1: An increased number of teachers from a diverse range of post-primary schools engaged in quality GCE.

-• Outcome 2: Quality standards and good practice approaches to GCE promoted and implemented in post-primary schools
+• Outcome 2: whole school approach to GCE promoted to and implemented by post-primary teachers and management.

-• Outcome 3: Increased awareness and sustainable impact of the WorldWise Global Schools Programme within the formal education sector and GCE sector
+• Outcome 3: Increased coordination and policy influence achieved by the WorldWise Global Schools programme within the formal education and GCE sectors.

 National Policy Context for GCE